openzipkin/brave/brave/README.md

 through an intermediate (such as a map).
 Brave also considers propagation a separate api from the tracer.

+### Current Tracer Api
+The first design work of `Tracer.current()` started in [Brave 3](https://github.com/openzipkin/brave/pull/210), which was itself influenced by Finagle's implicit Tracer api.
+This feature is noted as edge-case, when other means to get a reference to a trace are impossible.
+The only instrumentation that needed this was JDBC.

+Returning a possibly null reference from `Tracer.current()` implies:
+* Users never cache the reference returned (noted in javadocs)
+* Less code and type constraints on Tracer vs a lazy forwarding delegate
+* Less documentation as we don't have to explain what a Noop tracer does

 ### CurrentTraceContext Api
 The first design of `CurrentTraceContext` was borrowed from `ContextUtils`